 The below RCP applications are compiled to native code using Excelsior JET:

 You may also check our Eclipse RCP testsuite that confirms the maturity of the Excelsior technology.

 - Excelsior JET, Enterprise Editions implements the Equinox Runtime core at the JVM level, which effectively enables the AOT compilation technology for Eclipse RCP applications.
 In other editions of Excelsior JET, RCP applications can be only handled via the JIT compiler that comes with the JET Runtime, just like it is done by the standard JRE.
 Unfortunately, that approach does not provide any security as the application classes have to be distributed in the original bytecode form.

 - What are the supported platforms?

 - Windows, OS X and Linux running on x86 (IA-32), x64 (AMD64/Intel 64), or compatible hardware.
 Windows and Linux versions support both 64‑bit and 32‑bit native code generation, the OS X version is 64‑bit only.
-For more details, refer to System Requirements.
+For more details, refer to the System Requirements page.

 - What are the supported Java (micro)versions?

 - Excelsior JET 11.3 supports Java SE 8 Update 101 (1.8.0_101) out-of-the-box.
 Support for later versions of Java is provided via maintenace updates.

 - What are the supported versions of the OSGi runtime?